Shivamagrawal2014/tf_base/README.md

     }
 ```
 ### Image Folder to TFRecord
-  > With a single call tfrecord file for the images can be created, image folders will be taken as labels.
+  > With simple call tfrecord file for the images can be created, image folders will be taken as labels.
 Compression
   formats can be specified as boolen or types.
+Resizing of images also supported with **size** parameter.

   ```python
     from tf_base.file.image import ImageTFRecordWriter